bkoprucu/jekyll4test/_posts/2024-10-05-Using-Lombok-wisely.md

 title: "Using Lombok wisely: Questions to consider"
 seo_enabled: true
 description: "Risks of using Lombok"
-excerpt_text: "Like any tool, Lombok can be useful or misused.
+excerpt_text: "Should you use Lombok?
+If yes, to which extend?
+Like any tool, Lombok can be useful or misused.
 Misuse of it is probably what makes Lombok polarizing..."
 excerpt_image: /assets/images/posts/2024-10-Using-Lombok-Wisely/banner-lombok.webp
 categories: [Programming]
 tags: [Java, Lombok, Software Team Management]